Stockholm Arlanda Airport: Terminal 5

+Operations

 Runways

 Arlanda has three runways: Runway 1 (01L/19R), Runway 2 (08/26) and Runway 3 (01R/19L).
 Runway 1 is 3301 m long and can handle take-offs and landings of the heaviest aircraft in use today.
 Runways 2 and 3 are 2500 m long.
 As indicated, runways 1 and 3 are parallel runways that can be operated independently of one another.
 Runways 1 and 3 are equipped with CAT III systems for instrument landings.
 The airport can handle simultaneous take offs and landings using runways 1 and 3 at the same time.
 Simultaneous aircraft takeoffs and landings can be performed in instrument meteorological conditions (IMC).
 Runway 3 (01R/19L) is reached from the main terminal area via taxiway bridges constructed to be able to handle the heaviest and largest aircraft in traffic, although its length practically limits this.
 Since runway 3 (01R/19L) is located at a distance from the terminals, a deicing area is placed close to the runway to avoid long waits between deicing and take off in winter conditions.
 Another deicing area is located in connection with the southern ramp area close to the take off positions at runway 01L.
 There are high speed taxiway exits from all runways, except runway 08, to enable aircraft to exit the runways quickly after landing.
 That increases runway capacity during rush hours.
 Use of parallel taxiways around the terminal area separates arriving and departing traffic.
 Arlanda can handle all aircraft types in service including the Airbus A380.

-Terminals

-The airport has four terminals.
-As of 2022, three terminals are in use, and there is no real separation of domestic and international flights anymore.
-From 1992 to 2019 terminals 2 and 5 were used for international flights, and 3 and 4 for domestic flights.
-There has been a modification of usage due to the COVID-19 pandemic when only terminal 5 was used, and during the capacity build up of 2022, which is still not settled and is subject of change.

-The central building, Arlanda North, opened in late 2003, connecting terminal 5 with the newly built Pier F. Between terminals 4 and 5 is a shopping and restaurant area with a railway station below, called "Sky City", which is outside the security check area on the landside to cater to the needs of passengers and visitors to the airport.
-In 2022 terminals 4 and 5 were connected on the airside after the security check area, making them more connected to each other.

-There are hotels at the airport in connection with the terminals (only outside the security check and passport check area) and in its surroundings.
-There are also conference facilities at the airport.